MarcoRovell/NameTable/README.md

   - Correctly labels an identifiers scope as well as removing them once the identifier’s scope ends

  This NameTable project was created for Spring '22 CS32 taught by David Smallberg.

+Disclaimer: The desired time of ~12 milliseconds was accomplished on UCLA's Linux fast servers